October 12, 2012 –

 Kent Miller, Art Project Coordinator, traces a face painting on Kache Hale.

 Mi-kes and Noninwaquah Potts pose for the camera.
-The Walk a Mile in Their Mocs event has been a family event on the reservation for the past five years.
+The Walk a Mile in Their Mocs event has been a family event for the past five years.

 Setting up the registration table before the walk.
 The Tribal Victim Services program is housed in the Social Services Department and was formerly known as the Tribal Victims Assistance Program.
 That program was originally housed in the Tribal Police Department but recently merged with the Family Violence Prevention Program in Social Services.
 In addition to educational programs and a crisis hotline service, several healing through art programs are offered including an art studio for adults, families and children that are held in the Old Tribal Court Building.